RinaldoBenaccetta/isidom/readme.md

 ## Introduction

+## What is Isi ?

+Isi is a browser side Javascript library, for helping to easily and intuitively manipulate the DOM with minification efficiency of bundled apps.

-The first goal of isi is to maximise minification of vanilla dom manipulation, and also ease of use.
+The first goal of isi is to maximise minification of vanilla DOM manipulation, and also ease of use.
 Isi should replace method, chained methods and values for optimisation of minification.
 Isi should stay simple and light.
-For lightweight, no errors should be throw by isi, nor validation for input types.
+For lightweight, no errors should be thrown by isi, nor validation for input types.

 Example code with vanilla Javascript :